 All visitors are expected to enter any district facility through the main entrance and sign in or report to the building's main office.
 Authorized visitors will receive directions or be escorted to their destination.
 Employees who observe an unauthorized individual on the district premises should immediately direct him or her to the building office or contact the administrator in charge.
-Visitors will be limited according to Covid-19 procedures.
+Visitors will be limited according to the Return to School Protocal Manual.